 Where to begin

-Most successful writers have to go through a tedious process of shaping their content to get something worth sharing.
+Most successful writers go through a rigorous process of shaping and reshaping their content before they have something worth sharing.
 How do they do this?
 They write every day.
-They share their work with a close friend.
+They share their work with a friend.
 They edit, tweak, and ship.

 - Commit to writing.
 Something, anything.
 Maybe it's just a sentence or the title to your next blog post.
 But get it down.
 Don't worry about quality or even quantity.
 Just write.